PavanRangani/docs/docs/prd/tasks/browse-group-task.md

 - Toggle switch.
 By default, it is OFF.
 It means shows all tasks.
 - If the user changes it to ON, shows only CA Pool tasks (Task which has CA Pool assignment once - Tasks with little "P" icon)
 - Applicable for all tabs of Group task.

+## Design Decision

+**Why we have removed the Pagination only for Open tab?**

+- Because tasks are sorted on due date for Open tab.
+System won't manage the above requirments with pagination for Open tab.
+Due date range of the multi-step tasks will be diffrent for each user.
+That's why sorted order will be diffrent for each user.
+- Upcoming tab are sorted on Start date, Completed tab are sorted on Completion date and Deleted tab are sorted on deletion time.
+So in these tab, system will implement the above requirement with pagination.